banelendlovu/banelendlovu/README.md

-- 👋 Hi, I’m @banelendlovu
+- 👋 Hi, My name is Banele Ndlovu.
+I'm a graduate student at William & Mary, studying Business Analytics
-- 👀 I’m interested in creating products that align with improving people's lives for the better
+- 👀 I’m interested in creating products and services that align with improving people's lives and helping businesses achieve their objectives
-- 🌱 I’m currently learning more about Product Management and its fundamentals within Tech, Design and Business
+- 🌱 I’m currently learning more about Data Analysis t and its fundamentals within Technology and Business
 - 📫 You can reach me through the following: banelendlovu732@gmail.com  or connect with me on https://www.linkedin.com/in/banele-ndlovu/